Lemon Baked Halibut

 Notes

-- The lemon flavor is subtle, if you want a stronger flavor, set aside some lemon wedges for a squeeze of fresh lemon juice before serving.
+Ingredients: The lemon flavor is subtle as written.
+If you want a stronger lemon punch, set aside lemon wedges to squeeze fresh juice over the fish before serving.

 Food styling and photography by Loren Runion.